 Writing and producing relatable content to explain high-level concepts is my modern day version of storytelling and something I truly love doing.
 Writing blogs, press releases, articles, explainers, and video storyboards are just some of what I love and enjoy doing.

-I'm a HubSpot developer and consultant currently available for freelance or contract work.
-I have been working with HubSpot for three years and I'm HubSpot design and marketing certified.
+I'm a HubSpot marketing developer and consultant currently available for freelance or contract work.
+I have been working with HubSpot for 4.5 years and I'm HubSpot design and inbound marketing certified.
 Not only can I create HubSpot templates, I can also read and understand existing code to find and fix bugs.
-I've also been working with the HubSpot CRM for the last 18+ months.
+I've also been working with the HubSpot CRM for the last 3 years.
 I am able to create and implement workflows, create and edit existing forms, create/track email campaigns, and tailor and customize lead scoring to fit your metrics.Learn More

 I've done a lot of work in my career and some of it just doesn't make sense on here.
 I mean, do you want to see tradeshow backdrops or sales brochures on here?
 I didn't think so.
 But if you really want to see my other stuff then just shoot me an email and I'll send over a well-organized folder full of other folders that contain a lot of my other work.